OrKoN/pg-queue/README.md

 - pg-queue stores jobs in a table in your database.
 Multiple queues are stored in the same table.
 - pg-queue polls the queues every 100 ms (configurable) to see if there are any jobs
 - pg-queue fetches `maxProcessingConcurrency` jobs using `SELECT FOR UPDATE SKIP LOCKED` so that concurrent workers are not blocked
-- if you need FIFO processing, you need to have only a single consuming instance of PgQueue and `maxProcessingConcurrency=1`.
+- if you need FIFO processing, you need to have only a single consuming instance of PgQueue and `maxProcessingConcurrency=1` and `fifo=true`.

 ## How to use